 Fermented feed helps chickens to absorb more nutrients from their food.

 Not to mention they think they’re getting a feast when you bring it to them!

 Supply them with Black Oil Sunflower Seeds

-Black oil sunflower seeds are high in protein and rich in Vitamin E. Harvest your own seeds with tips from my post here.
+Black oil sunflower seeds are also high in protein, as well as rich in Vitamin E.

 Make them (or buy) A flock block